ALPHYPSYCHE/RUST/README.md

 you can check if you can compile the code and there is no error without running the code.
 --> cargo check

-for auto correct the format in the code: go to this folder:
+for auto-correct the format in the code: go to this folder:
 ....\02_project2\tutorial2\src